railsware/upterm/README.md

 Upterm shows the autocompletion box as you type and tries to be smart about what to suggest.
-Often you can find useful additional information on the right side of the autocompletion, e.g. expanded alias value, history substitutions for `!!`, command descriptions, value of the previous directory (`cd -`), etc.
+Often you can find useful additional information on the right side of the autocompletion, e.g. expanded alias value, command descriptions, value of the previous directory (`cd -`), etc.

 ###### Compatibility